bradenleague/bradenleague.github.io/docs/_posts/2024-2-26-AI-Curious.markdown

 <br>

 Web Development was always my plan B to make plan A of working in the video game industry look more well measured.
 Early in my career, I was told there was a need for 'UI People.'
-A decade later, that advice proved true as I've built a career as a User Interface Technical Artist, working on multiple AAA games.
-My experience working on multiple AAA games has deepened my knowledge of critical tools and process for developing large-scale commercial and creative software.
-This background in games gives me a perspective that I bring to my projects, professional and personal.
+A decade later, that advice proved true as I've built a career as a User Interface Technical Artist, working on multiple franchises known around the world.
+This experience has taught me how to teach myself.
+The tools and processes change so to work on these large-scale commercial and creative software projects requires flexibility, curiosity, and empathy.

 On large projects the skill of a technical artist can be understanding the constant time vs. automation dilemma.
 Do you spend 8 hours doing a repetitive task, or invest 40+ hours building a tool to streamline it?
 Sometimes, there's no way around the “grunt work”, especially if it's a one-off thing.
 But other times, automating saves not only your time, but potentially hundreds of others' hours down the line.
 There is a craft in being a technical artist and part of that craft is knowing when to invest in automation.